mitsuba-renderer/drjit/docs/freeze.rst

    func(x)

 To re-enable function freezing, the flag can simply be set to ``True`` again.
-Previous recordings, made while the flag was set, will still be available and can be used when replaying the function.
+Previous recordings made while the flag was set will still be available and can be used when replaying the function.

 Additional arguments can be specified when using the decorator.
 These are